 World football could be about to experience a major shake-up with the potential introduction of the "Dream Football League" (DFL), according to The Times.

 @julienpretotrtr ?
 On a publié ça dans la nuit de lundi à mardi vers 1h du matin...
 Tout est sorti de mon imagination.

 The writer of The Times' story, Oliver Kay, responded later by claiming that Les Cahiers du Sport was "100% not the source of my story".

-Kay then wrote on his Times webchat on Wednesday: "Cahiers du Football was absolutely not the source of my story -- 100 per cent, 1,000 per cent, 175 million per cent.
+Times webchat on Wednesday: "Cahiers du Football was absolutely not the source of my story -- 100 per cent, 1,000 per cent, 175 million per cent.
 I have copious amounts of handwritten notes, as well as e-mails and texts, that would confirm this.
 Would I really risk my reputation on something like this?
 No.

 "I've spoken to the original source again twice today and to several other important figures who are keen to add their input.
 Still nothing on the record, which is a frustration.
 But there is more where this came from, which should tell you that, no, this didn't come from some "satirical" French website."

 The report said that the burgeoning competition could potentially entice a number of clubs to participate, with organisers expected to offer in the region of £175 million for elite clubs such as Barcelona and Manchester United to compete every two-year cycle.